 Lack of Financing for Daily Operations

 As mentioned previously, a business working capital exists for the purpose of maintaining your business day-to-day.
 These types of operational costs include inventory purchases, equipment purchases or rentals and employee salaries.
-If you lack the sufficient funds for payroll, that reflects negatively on your business as a whole.
+If you lack sufficient funds for payroll, that reflects negatively on your business as a whole.

 Slow Improvement to Business working Capital